t3-oss/create-t3-app/www/src/pages/en/deployment/docker.md

    docker run -p 3000:3000 -e DATABASE_URL="database_url_goes_here" ct3a
    ```

-   (If you are running your database on localhost in dev, replace `localhost` with `host.docker.internal` in the database url)

 6. You can also use a PaaS such as [Railway's](https://railway.app) automated [Dockerfile deployments](https://docs.railway.app/deploy/dockerfiles) to deploy your app.

 ## Docker Compose